Hi, my name is Ryan! I’m a personal chef and brand ambassador. You can call me Chef Chubs!

 Trying everything Creole I could get my hands on; alligator, catfish, craw fish.
 It was also this time, between jobs, that I tried to be a Personal Chef — a take home chef that would completely cook you a restaurant level dish in your own home.
 I pride myself on constantly exploring new foods and techniques.

-Putting it all together as a personal chef in Boulder, CO.
+Putting it all together as a personal chef in Colorado Springs, CO.

 New flavors and combinations of styles not seen or tried anywhere else.
 After months of doing the personal chef thing (and getting married) I was given the chance to move back to my home state of Colorado.

-I now live in Boulder, bringing my unique style of Classical French training inspired by both the unique fresh flavors of the Pacific Northwest and Cajun South.
+I now live in Colorado Springs, bringing my unique style of Classical French training inspired by both the unique fresh flavors of the Pacific Northwest and Cajun South.
 My new experiment is to produce meals and food that contain 4 ingredients or less per component.

 Want to learn more?
 Let’s talk!
 Click here to contact me.